Perspective in photography may seem like a technical topic, but don’t be fooled; you can use perspective to enhance pretty much any composition.

 In fact, I recommend you compose every photo by testing out a few unconventional compositions from below eye level.
 Try getting on your knees.
 Even consider lying on the ground!

-It’s a great way to change things up, and to get truly stunning results!
+It’s a great way to change things up and get truly stunning results!

 If you’re looking to create powerful landscape photos that really draw in the viewer, then understanding perspective is a must.